-We calibrated radiocarbon dates using the CALIB 5.0.1 program based on the INTCAL13 calibration curve (Reimer et al. 2013) and produced calendar age estimates of modern dates using Oxcal (version 4.4, Ramsey 2009).
+We calibrated radiocarbon dates using the CALIB 5.0.1 program based on the INTCAL20 calibration curve (Reimer et al. 2013) and produced calendar age estimates of modern dates using Oxcal (version 4.4, Ramsey 2009).

-To investigate the presence of a stratigraphy of charcoal dates within redwood soils, we compared radiocarbon date estimates of charcoal fragments from the same soil pit but different depths where such pairings existed (n = 21).
+To investigate the presence of a stratigraphy of charcoal dates within redwood soils, we compared calibrated radiocarbon ages of charcoal fragments from the same soil core but different depths where such pairings existed (n = 21).
 A stratigraphy existed if the fragment from the deeper depth had an older calibrated radiocarbon age.
+To summarize the timeline of charcoal ages, radiocarbon ages from mineral soils (i.e., excluding the alluvial fan and the colluvial site) were combined into a summed probability distribution (SPD) using the spd function of the rcarbon package in the R programming environment (cite).
+No calibration normalization was applied.

 Results